Vatsal-Verma/Jenkins-stats-/README.md

-Jenkins: ci/cd  -> Continuous Integration and continuous delivery, ssh -> secure shell Jenkins is an automation platform that allows you automate platform via build, test and deploy the platform. consists of two main components:
+Jenkins: ci/cd  -> Continuous Integration and continuous delivery, ssh -> secure shell Jenkins is an automation platform that allows you automate platform via build, test and deploy the platform.

+- **Difference between Continuous Delivery and Continuous deployment.**
+  Continuous delivery prepares code for release with automated tests, making it "release-ready" for a manual deployment at any time, while continuous deployment takes this a step further by automatically deploying all code changes to production once all automated tests pass, removing the need for manual approval

+consists of two main components:
 -Master Server
 	-control pipelines